phptuts/basketballapp/README.md

 - useContext hook to show wether the user is logged in on the home page.
 - Save jwt token to localstorage.
 - If the jwt token exists in localstorage default the value stored in the context to true.

+## Challenge 23

+Logout Button and dynamic menu items.

+- Create a logout menu item that redirect the user back to the home page and logs the user out.
+This should change the value in the auth context.
+Delete the the jwt token in localstorage.
+- Hide Regiser and Login in the nav when the user is loggedin and the logout menu item.
+Show register and login when the user is not logged in and hide the logout menu item.

+Hint: use a button instead of anchor tag for logout menu item.